The Hypertrophy Rep Range: How Many Reps to Build Muscle?

 - A twelve-week study comparing 3×20 versus 3×10 found that both rep ranges produced the same amount of muscle growth.

 - Another twelve-week study comparing 3×20-25 and 3×8-12R found that both rep ranges produced the same amount of muscle growth.

 So the good news is that if you’re forced to use light weights or bodyweight training to build muscle, you can delve into those higher rep ranges.
 It will hurt, yes, but you can absolutely build muscle that way.

-However, lifting in higher rep ranges is a nightmare straight out of Bloodborne, especially when doing the bigger compound lifts.
-Dr Schoenfeld noted that the participants doing sets of 25–35 reps were in incredible pain and would often throw up after finishing their sets.
-So if you have access to heavier weights, you can build muscle much more pleasantly by lifting in moderate rep ranges.
+However, lifting in higher rep ranges is a fetid nightmare, especially when doing the bigger compound lifts.
+Dr Schoenfeld noted that the participants doing sets of 25–35 reps were in excruciating pain and would often throw up after finishing their sets.
+That’s why most people prefer doing low-to-moderate-rep sets.

 The most controversial question, by far, is where the lower cut-off is.
 Lifting in higher rep ranges is so painful that most people won’t do it.
 It’s not a popular style of training.
 Nobody is really advocating for it.
 But lifting in lower rep ranges is quite pleasant and easy.
 Squatting for five reps is much easier than squatting for ten reps.
 But are low reps good for building muscle?